sales@effectrode.com

 Wear in Drum and Tape Echo Machines

 At best, adjusting the heads on an ‘Echorec’ delay machine can be quite tricky for the novice and requires an abundant supply of patience and time.
-At worst the heads and the drum can be irreparably damaged resulting in repair costs of many hundreds of pounds.
-Head alignment is one of those skilled jobs from a bygone era, a time when men (not women) would set up the tracking force of the tone-arm on their prized ‘Garrard’ record deck or the points on their Ford ‘Escort’ automobile (horseless carriage).
+At worst the heads and the drum can be irreparably damaged resulting in repair costs that are horrifying.
+Head alignment is one of those skilled jobs from a bygone era, a time when men (not women) would set up the tracking force of the tone-arm on their cherished Garrard record deck or the distributor points on their Ford ‘Escort’ automobile (horseless carriage).
 Although the physical principles of operation of an Echorec are identical to those of a reel-to-reel magnetic tape or delay machine, the setup is significantly more critical as there’s much more at stake.
 This is because the storage medium utilised on the Echorec is a aluminium drum with hard magnetic wire wrapped around its circumference—incorrect head adjustment will result in adverse (and even catastrophic) wear between the hard surfaces of the head and the drum, drastically shortening the life of the machine.

 binson_echorec_head_on_drum_320px